-This evaluation report documents the feasibility of reconstructing doses for all Atomic Weapons Employer employees who were monitored, or should have been monitored, for radiological exposures while performing Atomic Energy Commission work in Building 23 at the Chapman Valve Company from January 1, 1948, through April 30, 1949, and from 1991 through 1993.
+This evaluation report documents the feasibility of reconstructing doses for all AWE employees who were monitored, or should have been monitored, for radiological exposures while performing Atomic Energy Commission work at the Chapman Valve Manufacturing Company (i.e., Building 23 and the Dean Street facility) in Indian Orchard, Massachusetts, from January 1, 1948 through December 31, 1949, and from January 1, 1991 through December 31, 1993.
 It provides information and analyses germane to considering a petition for adding a class of employees to the congressionally-created SEC.